openvstorage/volumedriver/docs/config.md

 # VolumeDriver Config file
 The VolumeDriver gets configured per vPool.
-To change the config file, edit the json.
+To change the config update the values in ETCD `/ovs/vpools/<vpool guid>`.
 Some of the values can be dynamically changed (dynamic reconfigurable), other values require a restart.
 To make sure the static values get applied execute ** service ovs-volumedriver-vpool_name restart**

 **Note: Modifying the config files incorrectly might result in data loss.**